-Number of People Affected By Paralysis/Underserved Targeted Population to be Served
+Number of People Affected By Paralysis

 Does the proposed project serve a majority of people living with paralysis, their families, and caregivers?
 Does the application demonstrate that the proposed project will reach the intended audience?

 Please Note: While we will consider supporting programs that include people that have other types of disabilities (cross-disabilities), it is important to remember that the Reeve Foundation is paralysis-focused, and as such, our grant funding must be targeted to projects that will serve individuals living with paralysis, their families, and caregivers.